Rev. Ray Khan

 Sumita has experience of working within Human Resources and Employee Relations and has been working actively in this field since 2007.
 She has previously worked in the education sector and has also been a volunteer in an Academy during her days when she was undergoing Masters programme.
 Since then she had a desire to serve within this sector and contribute towards the development of the youth of Britain.

-Mrs. Alison Elwell-Thomas - Staff
+Mrs. Alison Elwell - Head of School

 Alison Elwell is presently Head of School at St John's Middle.
 Her 26 year teaching career has seen her take on many different roles, including Head of Department, Head of Year, Assistant Headteacher and Deputy Head Teacher, before becoming Head of School in 2018.